sylturner/broken-link-checker/README.md

 * `2`: clickable links, media, frames, meta refreshes, stylesheets, scripts, forms
 * `3`: clickable links, media, frames, meta refreshes, stylesheets, scripts, forms, metadata

 Recursive links have a slightly different filter subset.
-To see the exact breakdown of both, check out the [tag map](https://github.com/stevenvachon/broken-link-checker/blob/master/lib/internal/tags.js). `<base>` is not listed because it is not a link, though it is always parsed.
+To see the exact breakdown of both, check out the [tag map](https://github.com/stevenvachon/broken-link-checker/blob/master/lib/internal/tags.js). `<base href>` is not listed because it is not a link, though it is always parsed.

 This option does *not* apply to `UrlChecker`.